cralor/joustly/README.md

 joustly
 =======

-"Johan Sebastion Jouster" for the mobile web
+"Johann Sebastian Joust" for the mobile web